 High quality out of school time programs are an essential component to improving the lives of Texas youth, supporting families and creating a strong Texas workforce.
-To support programs in achieving the highest program quality, TXPOST collaborated with stakeholders across the state to develop the Texas Standards for High Quality Afterschool, Summer and Expanded Learning and an accompanying Assessment Tool.
+To support programs in achieving the highest program quality, TXPOST collaborated with stakeholders across the state to develop the Texas Standards for High Quality Afterschool, Summer and Expanded Learning.

 A high-quality program has many components such as: